OLSA/iris-local-proxy/README.md

 proxy start
 ```
 Here is an example in JavaScript to bypass CORS.
 The same concept can be applied to other technologies where cross-origin requests need to be handled.
+*Note: In this initial version, the proxy server listens on port 8010 and requires the /proxy path.*

 ```javasxcript